shigos/DoIKnowYou/README.md

 ![jb](https://user-images.githubusercontent.com/76585249/132273296-1c9186aa-1fdc-4d61-a07c-4412afdac387.png)

 Example images below show photos post nomalization and resizing, the way they are fed into the model.
+These photos have been centered on the face and resized to 150 by 150.

 ![sal](https://user-images.githubusercontent.com/76585249/132273360-1dfcfb30-1be5-4d72-b25f-9c8ab770796e.jpg)